 Remember that you need to make sure it is cooked through properly.
 So, let’s just be a bit patient (it’s going to be worth it, I promise.).

 Microwaving your scrambled eggs with butter requires only a few simple steps that you can easily follow.
-Within a few minutes, you’ll now have your favorite meal ready for you to eat.
+Within a few minutes, you’ll have your favorite meal ready to eat.

 Here’s how it goes: